thorbits/thBash/README.md

 Installation:  go to cloned repo directory and type: make install

-Once installed:  to see a list of the included functions go to $HOME directory and type:  fulist
+Once installed, to see a list of the included functions go to $HOME directory and type:  fulist